Raman Microspectroscopy for Real-Time Structure Indicator in Ultrafast Laser Writing: Results and Discussion

 \section{Results and Discussion}

-The laser-written graphitic pads and wires were chosen to emulate the two principal conductive elements found in devices.
-Figure~\ref{fig:1}a illustrates the experimental concept: a train of fs pulses (400~fs) is scanned through the surface of the diamond while a continuous-wave laser excited the same region and backscattered Raman emission is collected.
+To model the principal conductive elements in diamond devices, we use a femtosecond laser to fabricate graphitic pads and wires on the surface of a CVD diamond sample, as shown in Figure~\ref{fig:1}a.
 Pads wider than 25~$\mu$m and 200~$\mu$m long reproduce the large‐area contact zones required for wire bonding or subsequent metallization, where sheet resistance and adhesion set the performance limit.
-By contrast, 1~$\mu$m$\times$200~$\mu$m wires replicate the sub-micron buried interconnects already deployed in high-density pixel detectors, biosensing micro-electrodes, and microwave striplines for NV-center control~\cite{Salter2024,Bloomer2020,FORNERIS2017}.
-Studying both geometries therefore spans the full electrical landscape of laser-modified diamond; demonstrating a consistent correlation between Raman metrics and resistance across pads and wires is essential for future closed-loop fabrication.
-Accordingly, pads and wires of equal length were fabricated at varying laser scanning speeds to produce different degrees of graphitization, and thus a controlled range of electrical conductivities.
+By contrast, 1~$\mu$m $\times$ 200~$\mu$m wires replicate the sub-micron buried interconnects already deployed in high-density pixel detectors, biosensing micro-electrodes, and microwave striplines for NV-center control~\cite{Salter2024,Bloomer2020,FORNERIS2017}.
+Studying both geometries spans the full electrical landscape of laser-modified diamond.
+Moreover, pads and wires of equal length were fabricated at varying laser scanning speeds to produce different degrees of graphitization, and thus a controlled range of electrical conductivities.
+For each of these structures, brightfield transmission microscopy images were captured, along with photoluminescence (PL) and backscattered Raman, collected using our integrated confocal microscope (see \nameref{sec:Method}).